Dr. Elizabeth R. Wood

 Dr. James A. Miller

 Dr. Miller earned a Bachelor’s Degree in Chemistry and a Masters in Science Education from Indiana University.
 In 1974, he graduated from Purdue University School of Veterinary Medicine with his DVM.
-He has practiced in Cortland for the past 35 years and owned Crossroads Veterinary Clinic from 1985 – January 2010.
-He particularly enjoys surgery and ophthalmology.
-Dr. Miller is currently retired but you may see him occasionally filling for the current doctors.
+He practiced in Cortland for about 40 years and owned Crossroads Veterinary Clinic from 1985 – January 2010.
+He particularly enjoyed surgery and ophthalmology.
+Dr. Miller is currently enjoying his retirement.

 Licensed Veterinary Technicians: